midonet/midonet/docs/neutron_translation.md

 binding information provided in the Neutron port data.
 See the PORT CREATE section for more information on port binding.

+### UPDATE

+If the fixed IP address is changed and the port isn't on the uplink network, SNAT rules, neutron port, port and routes will be updated too.
+Otherwise only the ports and routes will be updated.

 ### DELETE

 If the port is on the uplink network, delete the router port corresponding to